akaalias/getstreamline/README.md

 But… Here’s the CONUNDRUM I’ve struggled with.

+### Problem #1: Peace without future

 When I journal with pen and paper, I often want to reference something I had written down.

-But there is no good way to link to a note in Obsidian without losing the peace and quiet that I cherish.
+But there is NO EASY WAY to link to a note in Obsidian without losing the peace and quiet that I cherish.

-So, NONE of my heart-felt writing will ever be part of my Obsidian because it’s stuck on paper???
+So, none of my heart-felt writings will be part of Obsidian because they’re stuck on paper???

 Fuck.

+### Problem #2: As exciting as flat soda pop

 And when I write in Obsidian, it’s hard to focus.

+Either…

-Either my mind wanders off by following a link to a note I just created.
+My mind wanders off to far by following one of the 6,018 rabbit-holes I’ve stored in my vault.

-OR my *inner editor* starts criticising my spelling as I type.
+OR **my inner editor criticises my spelling** as I type, ensuring no creativity is left.

 So, my notes in Obsidian will perpetually lack real depth and spontaneity that makes them sparkle???